giacbli/DcmStoreService/README.md

 ## Vers.
 1.4, July, 2025
 ### New features available in this latest release:
 - It is now possible to manage a custom list of DICOM images and non-image DICOM objects, read from a configuration file.
-It also provides a choice of transfer syntaxes among those negotiable with the SCU client application.
+It also provides a choice of transfer syntaxes among those negotiable with the SCU client application (including compression).
 Without this configuration file, the storage server still works normally for a set of default Dicom SOP classes.
 - A new option is available to let storing of any Structured Report file in a single folder or in a tree structure of subfolders.
 - This tool attempts to intercept anomalous cases where images from different acquisitions, but belonging to the same study, are sent with the same serial number and instance index as previously stored images.
 A filename splitting (numbering extension) mode has been implemented to prevent overwriting during archiving.